eternaldensity/Sandcastle-Builder/README.md

 ## Changelog

 ## 3.06
-- On buying a Crate Key, it will try to buy Locked Crate before using up the key making the Crate cheaper
+- On buying a Crate Key, it will try to buy Locked Crate before using up the key making the Crate cheaper (so the key will be used to remove a lock, when it previously it was wasted)
+- Beachball

 ## 3.05
 - Fixed Expando/Glass Monument interaction